 Perry Prete was born in Sudbury, Ontario, but grew up in London, Ontario.
 Later, he relocated to Brockville to work as a Paramedic.
 Perry continues to work as a Paramedic for Leeds Grenville Paramedic Services.
-With over 30 years of experience and counting, those calls provide a wealth of information for the Ethan Tennant series.
+With over 42 years of experience and counting, those calls provide a wealth of information for the Ethan Tennant series.
 His first book, “All Good Things”, introduces his readers to Paramedic Ethan Tennant as he works the streets and tracks down a serial killer in Ottawa, Ontario.
 “The More Things Change”, continues to follow Ethan and his work partner Tom, as they assist the police in uncovering a plot kept secret since World War II.
 A prequel, “The Things That Matter Most”, brings together Ethan, Tom, Maddy and Galen as they work to capture the killer of little girls.
 “All Things Must Pass” is currently in the works and continues the Ethan Tennant mysteries.

 Adolfo E. Ramirez

-Beginning eleven, his father brought home a worn out typewriter that soon sparked his passion for writing.
+Beginning at eleven, his father brought home a worn-out typewriter that soon sparked his passion for writing.
 Immediately he put this new machine to work and started pumping out ghost stories for his friends and family to read.
 Once his typewriter broke his writing career was put on hold, and like most kids in those times, he spent his days playing outside.
 He impressed some of his teachers during his school years with his writing, but never had the courage or guidance to take it further.
-Instead he dreamed of maybe one day playing basketball for the N.B.A.
-At the time he didn’t know that he’ll only grow to be 5′ 8″ and the dream he was reaching for was almost impossible.
+Instead, he dreamed of maybe one day playing basketball for the N.B.A.
+At the time he didn’t know that he’ll only grow to be 5′ 8″ and that the dream he was reaching for was almost impossible.
 So as the years passed by, writing became just something that came easy to him but held no future.
 After graduating High School, he studied to be a mechanic and quickly found a job working on cars.
-During this period, he learned that he could combine his passion of writing with his love for music and began composing songs.
+During this period, he learned that he could combine his passion for writing with his love for music and began composing songs.
 With this new love, he quit his job in the automotive field and concentrated on making it in the music business.

 Kristina M. Serrano

-After starting college at 16, Kristina M. Serrano graduated from Cape Fear Community College with an Associate’s Degree in Arts, as well as a BFA in Creative Writing Fiction and a Certificate in Publishing from The University of North Carolina Wilmington, landing on the Dean’s and Chancellor’s lists.
-She was the Executive Editor and Prose Editor of an online literary magazine, and, while in college, had the privilege of singing The National Anthem at four large events.
+After starting college at 16, Kristina M. Serrano graduated from Cape Fear Community College with an Associate’s Degree in Arts, as well as a BFA in Creative Writing Fiction and a Certificate in Publishing from the University of North Carolina Wilmington, landing on the Dean’s and Chancellor’s lists.
+She was the Executive Editor and Prose Editor of an online literary magazine, and, while in college, had the privilege of singing the National Anthem at four large events.
 She currently resides in North Carolina with her hyper Bichon Frise, Jake.